 The researchers commented,

-Whilst this study doesn’t necessarily tell us a lot that we didn’t already know about growing vitamin D deficiency; we know that modern lifestyles are a significant contributing factor and there has been a general shift towards people spending more time indoors and less time outdoors with bare skin exposed to sunlight.
-It does however add an extra layer of detail to the picture, and encourages people to consider the impact of their job on their health.
+Whilst this research doesn’t necessarily tell us a lot that we didn’t already know about the high prevalence of vitamin D deficiency and the negative impact of not getting enough sunlight exposure.
+It does add an extra layer of detail to the picture, and encourages people to consciously evaluate the possible impact of their job on vitamin D levels.

-The take away message is that if your job involves a lot of time spent indoors, make sure you maximise daylight exposure when you can.
-And if you work night shifts, and have less opportunity to get outside in daylight, there’s even more reason to be vigilant about your vitamin D. We recommend you get your blood vitamin D levels tested regularly, find bare skin exposure to sunlight where you can and take a daily supplement to keep your levels topped up.
+The take away message is that if your job involves a lot of time spent indoors, it’s crucial to ensure you maximise daylight exposure when you can.
+And if you work night shifts, and have less opportunity to get outside in daylight, there’s even more reason to be vigilant about your vitamin D. We recommend you get your blood vitamin D levels tested regularly, find bare skin exposure to sunlight where you can and use vitamin D supplements when needed to keep your levels in the optimal range.
 Vitamin D is best supplemented as D3 (cholecalciferol) as this is the form naturally produced in the skin in response to sunlight.
 Vitamin D also works in synergy with vitamin K and these are often recommended together.

-Public Health England now recommends everyone should take a daily vitamin D supplement throughout autumn & winter, and babies & children up to the age of 5 and anyone at higher risk should supplement all year round.
+Guidelines from Public Health England recommend that everyone should take a daily vitamin D supplement throughout autumn and winter, and babies and children up to the age of 5 and anyone at higher risk should supplement all year round.6

 References: